michaelvl/helm2yaml/README.md

 ## Kubernetes application deployment utilities

+This repository contain tools for implementatin GitOps with Helm.

+With `helm install` the Kubernetes resource YAML is not retained outside of Kubernetes.
+This is an anti-pattern in CI/CD, where we strive to separate the application building, packaging and running stages.
+With Helm-based GitOps we should consider the Helm-to-YAML process as a separate process from the actual deployment.
+The YAML resulting from running `helm install` is the result of the helm chart version, the Kubernetes API capabilities, whether the chart was installed already and the values we specify for the configuration.
+With all these moving parts, the resulting YAML should be retained similarly to how we retain the binary artifact from source-code compilation.

-This tool reads [Helmsman](https://github.com/Praqma/helmsman) and [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2 or Helm3 to to deploy applications to Kubernetes or, alternatively, to render the resulting application YAML.
-The latter allows for keeping an audit trail on the actual YAML deployed to Kubernetes.
+The `helm2yaml` tool reads [Helmsman](https://github.com/Praqma/helmsman) and
+[FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2 or Helm3 to render the resulting application Kubernetes resource YAMLs.
+This allows for keeping an audit trail on the actual YAML deployed to Kubernetes.

 The following Helmsman command: